-The P & P Committee members receive the paper for initial review and also sends the manuscript to a DMAQC center investigator for verification of data and analyses.
-After these reviews are completed they will be circulated to the full P & P committee for approval.
+The P & P Committee designates at least two reviewers for initial internal review of all manuscripts, and also sends the manuscript to a DMAQC center investigator for verification of data and analyses.
+These reviewers are members of the writing group.
 Manuscripts from ancillary studies may require verification of data analyses by the LIFE coordinating center.
 To facilitate this, documented data underlying these manuscripts must be transferred to the coordinating center prior to its review.